 At the Weingart Foundation, we strive to provide our applicants with clarity and transparency regarding our grant guidelines and the grantmaking process.
 The Foundation utilizes our website as the primary vehicle for communication in these areas.

-The following information is intended to complement the grant guidelines and application information presented in the Our Grantmaking section and designed to provide applicants with a better understanding of the application assessment and review process.
+The following information is intended to complement our grant guidelines and designed to provide applicants with a better understanding of the application assessment and review process.

 Prospective applicants should review our grant guidelines thoroughly to see if your organization might be a fit for funding.
 Below is a brief summary of our overall approach.

 Who We Fund

 The Weingart Foundation seeks to achieve inclusion and opportunity for all Southern Californians, especially for those who have historically been at the greatest disadvantage due to their race, income level, gender, immigration status, disability, age, sexual orientation, or zip code.
 Therefore, the Foundation’s grantmaking is designed to strengthen the capacity and effectiveness of nonprofit organizations, collaboratives and coalitions working to meet essential needs, expand opportunity and eliminate structural barriers to equity.

 Once we’ve determined that applicants are in alignment with our focus on advancing equity, we make grants designed to strengthen these organizations’ capacity and effectiveness.
 We believe that effective nonprofits and leaders rooted in the communities they serve are the best agents for lasting change, and should lead the way in addressing inequity.
 By strengthening the nonprofit infrastructure within communities, we can change the dynamics of inequity and expand opportunities.